aadam4/Discord-Bot/README.md

 # Discord-Bot
 This is a discord bot that I am working on in my free time coded in Python using the Discord.py Rewrite API.
-It's a little side project that I doing to help me learn Python.
+It's a little side project that I'm doing to help me learn Python.